contagon/handbook/handbook/18-priesthood-ordinances-and-blessings.md

 When only one or two priesthood holders participate, each of them places both hands lightly on the person’s head.
 When several participate, they stand in a circle around the person receiving the ordinance or blessing.
 Each one places his right hand lightly on the person’s head (or under the baby) and his left hand on the shoulder of the brother to his left.
 One acts as voice to perform the ordinance or give the blessing.

 Performing or receiving some ordinances and blessings requires approval from a presiding leader who holds the necessary priesthood keys (see [3.4.1](3-priesthood-principles.md#341-priesthood-keys)).
-Approval may also come from someone he has authorized, such as one of his counselors.
+As needed, approval may be given by a counselor he authorizes.
 See the following charts.
+References to stake presidents apply also to mission presidents.
+References to bishops apply also to branch presidents.

 Which Leaders Hold Keys to Give Approval to Perform or Receive the Ordinances of Salvation and Exaltation?